 The SSCP brings together representatives from different organisations and it is the key statutory mechanism for agreeing how the relevant organisations in Surrey will cooperate to safeguard and promote the welfare of children.
 The SSCP ensures the effectiveness of what they do and provides strategic oversight.

-The three statutory Safeguarding Partners are Surrey County Council, Surrey Police, and Guildford and Waverley Clinical Commissioning Group (acting on behalf of all CCGs and NHS Providers in Surrey).
+The three statutory Safeguarding Partners are Surrey County Council, Surrey Police, and Surrey Heartlands Clinical Commissioning Group (acting on behalf of all CCGs and NHS Providers in Surrey).
 They form the Executive Group for the Partnership in providing the strategic direction.
 This Group is joined by representatives from the county’s schools and colleges; district and borough councils; and the Office of the Police and Crime Commissioner.
 Third sector representatives will also attend the Executive Group on an issue by issue basis.

-Please click on the links below to access the full Surrey safeguarding children arrangements document and the SSCP strategic plan:
+Please click on the link below to access the full Surrey safeguarding children arrangements document.